ColmeneroDigital/laravel-scout-elastic/README.md

 ```

 ### Setting up Elasticsearch configuration
-You must have a Elasticsearch server up and running with the index you want to use created
+You must have a Elasticsearch server up and running, indices can be created with an Artisan command; see below.

-If you need help with this please refer to the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html)

 After you've published the Laravel Scout package configuration: